junxit/us-congress-bills-111/metadata.md

 - 2009-09-30 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-09-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 338 - 78 (Roll no. 744). (text: CR 9/29/2009 H10009-10010)
 - 2009-09-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 338 - 78 (Roll no. 744).(text: CR 9/29/2009 H10009-10010)
+- 2009-10-01 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.